jhtyip/SemiCore-with-baryons/README.md

-main.jl - the main program script
-myFunctions.jl - contains all functions called in main.jl
+main.jl - the main program script\nmyFunctions.jl - contains all functions called in main.jl

 All other files are not necessary.